kissofjudase23/Doc-DSA/README.md

               """
               unknown = -1
               celebrity = 0
+              # find the celebrity candidate
               for p in range(1, n):
                   if not knows(celebrity, p):
                       continue
                   celebrity = p

+              # check people in the left side
               for p in range(celebrity):
                   if knows(p, celebrity) and not knows(celebrity, p): continue
                   return unknown

+              # # check people in the right side
               for p in range(celebrity+1, n):
                   if knows(p, celebrity):
                       continue